Welcome to today's edition of the Rush 24-7 podcast.

 We're reacting to the political attacks after Tucson.

-It's not that I have anything intrinsically against people sitting next to each other, although in this case I know what it is.
+It's not that I have anything intrinsically against people sitting next to each other, although in this case, I know what it is.

-As we all know, to get the Republicans to go along with hiding their majority.
+It is a trick, as we all know, to get the Republicans to go along with hiding their majority.

 I mean, here's a guy that wants to cut.

-This in in this in 2009 from the Hill.
+This is in 2009 from the Hill.

-I know what's some of your pressure.
+Representative Eric Cantor, I know what some of your pressure.

 We're bigger people than they are.